scalawithcats/scala-with-cats/src/pages/functors/partial-unification.md

 known as [SI-2712][link-si2712],
 prevented the compiler "unifying" type constructors of different arities.
-This compiler limitation is now fixed.
-However, in some versions of the Scala, the fix must be enabled via a compiler flag in `build.sbt`:
+This compiler limitation is now fixed, although we have to enable the fix via a compiler flag in `build.sbt`:

 ```scala
 scalacOptions += "-Ypartial-unification"